wdporter/i-am-that-vuepress/21-who-am-i/readme.md

 **Q:**&ensp;Why has God made me as I am?

 **M:**&ensp;Which God are you talking about?
 What is God?
 Is he not the very light by which you ask the question?
-‘I am’ itself is God.
+“I Am” itself is God.
 The seeking itself is God.
 In seeking you discover that you are neither the body nor mind, and the love of the self in you is for the self in all.
 The two are one.
 The consciousness in you and the consciousness in me – apparently two, really one — seek unity and that is love.

 **Q:**&ensp;How am I to find that love?

 **M:**&ensp;What do you love now?
-The ‘I am’.
+The “I Am”.
 Give your heart and mind to it; think of nothing else.
 This, when effortless and natural, is the highest state.
 In it love itself is the lover and the beloved.

 **Q:**&ensp;Everybody wants to live, to exist.
 Is it not self-love?